gravytates/carbon-estimator/README.md

   * **Example Input** User inputs " '100' miles."
   * **Example Output** Program allows user to move on to mode of transportation.

-* Program indicates whether they drive a car (sedan/wagon, hybrid, small truck, standard truck), take the bus, lightrail, or walk/bike.
-Mode has a standard CO2 lbs emission that is multiplied by their miles traveled and their transportation CO2 emissions are displayed.
+* User indicates whether they drive a car (sedan/wagon, hybrid, small truck, standard truck), take the bus, lightrail, or walk/bike.
+Mode has a standard CO2 lbs emission that is multiplied by their miles traveled and their transportation; CO2 emissions are displayed.
   * **Example Input** User selects "Bus" and 100 miles.
-  * **Example Output** Transportation CO2 emission: 52 lbs per week.
+  * **Example Output** Transportation CO2 emission: 225.3 lbs per month.

 * Program will prompt user to indicate if they recycle the following items:
     aluminum/steel